- Heart Attack

 - The coronary arteries run along the surface of the heart and supply oxygen-rich blood to the heart muscle.

 - The right coronary artery supplies the right ventricle of the heart and the inferior (lower) portion of the left ventricle.

 - The left anterior descending coronary artery supplies the majority of the left ventricle, while the circumflex artery supplies the back of the left ventricle.

 - The ventricles are the lower chambers of the heart; the right ventricle pumps blood to the lungs and left pumps it to the rest of the body.

 What Are the Symptoms of SVT vs. Heart Attack?

-Supraventricular Tachycardia Symptoms and Signs
+Supraventricular Tachycardia Symptoms